microbiomedata/nmdc-edge/README.md

 # nmdc-edge
+Version 1.0

 This repository contains the source code of the NMDC EDGE web application.

 The NMDC EDGE web application is the web-based interface through which researchers can access the NMDC EDGE platform.
 The NMDC EDGE platform is a [Cromwell](https://cromwell.readthedocs.io/en/stable/)-based system researchers can use to